org-arl/fjage/src/sphinx/quickstart.rst

     platform = new RealTimePlatform()
     container = new Container(platform)
-    shell = new ShellAgent(new ConsoleShell(), new GroovyScriptEngine()) shell.setInitrc 'etc/fjageshrc.groovy'
-    container.add 'shell', shell
+    shell = new ShellAgent(new ConsoleShell(), new GroovyScriptEngine()) container.add 'shell', shell
     // add other agents to the container here platform.start()

 The script imports the fjage packages.
 It then enables Groovy extensions in fjåge to add syntactic sugar for ease of writing Groovy agents.
 A real-time platform and a container is created, and a `shell` agent is configured and added to the container.
-The `shell` agent is set to provide the interactive shell on the console, use Groovy for scripting and to execute `etc/fjageshrc.groovy` as the startup script when a user interacts with the shell.
+The `shell` agent is set to provide the interactive shell on the console, and use Groovy for scripting.
 Finally, the platform is started.
 Now we have a fjåge container running with a single `shell` agent that provides an interactive shell on the console.

 Any other agents that we may wish to start can be included in the `etc/initrc.groovy` script, just before starting the platform.